CannerCMS/cannercms/README.md

 ### Universal CMS framework

-Canner is extremely flexible and adaptive, that you can ***learn once and create any form of CMS for many databases.***
+Canner is extremely flexible and agnostic, that you can ***learn once and create any form of CMS for many databases.***

 ### Create data model and UI design at the same time.